raquo/laminar-shoelace-components/README.md

 * Aside from the component files, the generator produces `EventTypes.scala` – Shoelace's custom event types.
 The data to produce it is missing from `custom-manifest.json`, I defined it manually in `ShoelaceTranslator` by manually translating their typescript types – it's not too much.

-* The generated code assumes the existence of the following manually created support files: `CommonKeys.scala`, `CommonTypes.scala`, `WebComponent.scala`, `Slot.scala`.
+* The generated code assumes the existence of the following manually created support files: `CommonKeys.scala`, `CommonTypes.scala`, `WebComponent.scala`, `ControlledInput.scala`, `Slot.scala`.
 They provide some of the components' public API, private helper methods, and provide manual implementations of some common / special Shoelace attributes.

 ---